 Montbell Chameece Inner Jacket (2004) is a very light weight fleece.
 About the same warmth as a sweater but much more convenient to put on and take off.
 On third light fleece (1 worn out, 1 replaced due to weight loss).
 In the coming year will live in the back of our car for days that are surprisingly cold.

 Icebreaker Quattro Hoody not shown (2012) is a medium weight wool sweatshirt which had been living in the back of the car for the last couple of years for days that we experience a surprise drop in temperature.
 At the request of Jackie it’s swapping places with my Chameece fleece.
-I will add the Quattro whenever a tee-shirt isn’t warm enough by itself.
+I will use the Quattro whenever a tee-shirt isn’t warm enough by itself.

-ArcTeryx Squamish Wind Shell (2012) is a 5oz windshell.
+ArcTeryx Squamish Wind Shell (2012) is a 5oz windshirt with an air permeability of around 35 CFM.
 When combined with a air permeable base or middle layer provide comfort over a huge range of conditions.
-Lost my Montbell Tachyon which compressed to 1/2 the size of the Squamish.
-I retrieved the Squamish from our car trunk where it was stored for “emergency” use.
-While the Squamish isn’t my favorite windshirt, if it was lost or damaged I would immediately purchase a windshirt.
-I think windshirts are one of the most useful pieces of outerwear.
+Last few years I had been using a Montbell Tachyon windshirt that is 1/2 the size and weight of the Squamish, and my Squamish went into our car trunk for “emergency” use.

 Gore Gear R7 Shakedry Hooded Rain Jacket (2020) is an ultralight and ultra-breathable rain jacket designed for trail running.
 I can actually wear it and not be soaked by sweat when physically active!
 Other options are discussed in my post about rain gear.
 Cut isn’t as form fitting as the ArcTeryx Norvan SL, and has a huge logo which I don’t like, but the zipper doesn’t leak during multi-hour rain storms though you have to be careful, the zipper can easily get jammed by the rain flap.

 Zpacks Vertice Rain Pants (2018) are simple, light, breathable, waterproof rain pants.
 Used when commuting by bike, hiking, or backpacking in the rain.